lengning/EBSeq/README.md

 ```
 You will need to redo make after you make the changes.

-## I saw a gene has significant FC but is not called as DE by EBSeq, why that happens?
+## I saw a gene has significant FC but is not called as DE by EBSeq, why does that happen?

 EBSeq calls a gene as DE (assign high PPDE) if the across-condition variability is significantly larger than the within-condition
 variability.
 In the cases that a gene has large within-condition variation, although the FC across two conditions is large (small),